 TMC MLA murder case: BJP MP grilled by West Bengal CID

-Biswas's family members had lodged a complaint against 43 people including BJP leaders Mukul Roy and Jagannath Sarkar.
+The family members of Biswas had lodged complaint against 43 people including BJP leaders Mukul Roy and Jagannath Sarkar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)